Biology Scholars Program at ASM

 |“I found this institute to be an invaluable experience at this point in my professional development.
 I walked away with a clear idea of where I needed to go next in my research.” – 2005-2006 Scholar|

 Loretta Brancaccio-Taras, Kingsborough Community College CUNY, Brooklyn, NY

 John Geiser, Western Michigan University, Kalamazoo, MI

 Cynthia Miller, University of Louisville, Louisville, KY

 Miriam Segura-Totten, University of North Georgia, Dahlonega, GA

-The Research Residency is the flagship course of the Biology Scholars Program and has eight years of experience training Scholars in education research.
+The Research Residency is the flagship course of the Biology Scholars Program and has nine years of experience training Scholars in education research.
 This Residency seeks biologists who have been trained in effective teaching strategies for biology education and are curious about student learning.
 Competitive applicants are individuals who are asking questions about the effectiveness of their teaching approaches.

 The Research Residency is a yearlong commitment comprised of several key training components including two face-to-face meetings, online “homework” assignments and specialized peer mentoring.

 The goals of the Research Residency are to:

 • Conduct evidence-based research on issues associated with student learning in biology